kevintruong/til/fork exec wait pattern.md

 ## What does the system do to help prevent zombies?
 Once a process completes, any of its children will be assigned to "init" - the first process with pid of 1.
 Thus these children would see getppid() return a value of 1.
 The init process automatically waits for all of its children, thus removing zombies from the system.

 ## How do I prevent zombies?
+(Warning: Simplified answer)
 Wait on your child!
 ```C
 waitpid(child, &status,0); // Clean up and wait for my child process to finish.
 ```
+Note we assume that the only reason to get a SIGCHLD event is that a child has finished (this is not quite true - see man page for more details).

+A robust implementation would also check for interrupted status and include the above in a loop.
+Read on for a discussion of a more robust implementation.

 ## How can I asynchronously wait for my child using SIGCHLD?

 The parent gets the signal SIGCHLD when a child completes, so the signal handler can wait on the process.
+A slightly simplified version is shown below.
 ```C
 pid_t child;